WELCOME FROM CEO

 The MCS Steering Group unanimously agree that MCS should set up a Charity with MCS Service Company Ltd being wholly owned by that Charity.
 This would enable the scheme to make use of its reserves that had been built up and held on trust for DECC for the betterment of the Scheme.

 Registrations on the MCS Installation Database reach 1 million.

-  MCS is made independent of government as the Novation process is completed with the scheme transferring to the MCS Charitable Foundation and the MCS Service Company.
+MCS is made independent of government as the Novation process is completed with the scheme transferring to The MCS Foundation and the MCS Service Company.

 MCS appoints its first Chief Executive, Ian Rippin who sets a clear ambition to make the scheme stronger, simpler and fairer.